ahupp/unit-syntax/README.md

     | NAME
 ```

-The syntax takes advantage of the fact that that in python its illegal for a NAME to follow a "primary" (literal, function call etc), so there's no ambiguity.

 ## Why?
 How?

 I like using Python+[Jupyter Notebook](https://jupyter.org/) as a calculator for physical problems and often wish it had the clarity and type checking of explicit units.
 [Pint](https://pint.readthedocs.io/) is great, but (IMO) its necessary verbosity makes it hard to see the underlying calculation that's going.